Franklin B. Gowen: Death

-Franklin B. Gowen died of a gunshot wound to the head on December 13, 1889, at Wormley's Hotel in Washington, DC.
-There still remains some controversy as to whether his death was suicide or homicide.
-Some have speculated that he was murdered by Molly Maguires in retaliation.
+It was determined that Franklin B. Gowen died from a self-inflicted gunshot wound to the head on December 13, 1889, at Wormley's Hotel in Washington, D.C.
+At the time, some had speculated that he was murdered by Molly Maguires in retaliation.
 However, the Gowen family hired Captain Robert Linden of the Pinkerton Agency to investigate.
 Linden had been the senior Pinkerton involved in the Reading Co. and thus considered qualified to determine if there were any connection of that sort.
 Linden ruled out a Molly connection very quickly.
 The owner of Wolford's Hardware Store on Pennsylvania Avenue came forward to identify Gowen as the man who had bought a pistol the day before.
 Conspiracy theories about assassins and impersonations were put aside when the Gowen family reported that he had been "acting queerly for some time and that there was a strain of hereditary insanity in his family."
+Though baseless in light of contemporary investigations, sensationalists and conspiracy theorists periodically resurrect the controversy as to whether his death was suicide or homicide.

 Simply put, [Gowen] turn[ed] the company from one of economic conservatism to daring adventurism.
 Every aspect of the [Reading Co.]'s existence was to be enervated and agitated and sometimes turned topsy-turvy during the Gowen years of the 1870s and 1880s.